SoahamMoulree/RISC-V-Repo/Week2/README.md

 - Taking the assembly code from the godbolt compiler and assign random number of clock cycles it takes to execute the program.

-- The assembly codes are provided in a seperate file.The numbers in the bracket(In the Assembly Code file) represent the number of clock cycles it takes to perform a function.
+- The assembly codes are provided in a seperate file(filename_gb.txt).The numbers in the bracket(In the Assembly Code file) represent the number of clock cycles it takes to perform a function.
 Assuming value of 1 clock cycle to be equal to 1ps.

   #### COUNTER